biq-jimoh/boolean-optimizer-prototype/WEB_SEARCH_IMPLEMENTATION.md

 - Web searches add 2-5 seconds to SI-7/SI-8 execution time
 - Other consultants are not affected and run at full speed
-- Failed web searches gracefully fall back to original behavior
+- Failed web searches gracefully fall back to skipping the consultants
-- Timeouts prevent indefinite waiting
+- HTML pages are typically 70-100KB - tiny compared to GPT-4.1's 1M token limit

 ## Security Considerations

 - User-Agent header identifies requests as coming from BankruptcyQueryOptimizer
 - No credentials are sent to law.cornell.edu or courtlistener.com
 - Brave API key is kept secure and never logged
-- HTML content is sanitized before processing
+- Raw HTML is sent directly to the LLM without processing